ngshiheng/wraith/docs/FAQ.md

 1. Add a `crontab -e` item
 2. For this example, we will back up the data every week: `0 0 * * 0 cd /$HOME/wraith/ && ./backup.sh`

+### What is the `expect` script for?

+In the [`expect` script](../wraith.example.exp), we set the email and password variables to your email address and password, respectively.
+Then we spawn the `ghost backup` command.

+The script uses expect to wait for specific patterns in the output.
+When it sees the pattern "Ghost administrator email address", it sends the email using send.
+Similarly, when it sees the pattern "Ghost administrator password", it sends the password.
+The \r is used to simulate pressing the Enter key.

+_NOTE: Make sure you have the expect package installed on your system before running the script._

 ### How to test and restore backup?